gussow/seeker/README.md

 Seeker.
 SeekerFasta has the following parameters:

 1. path_or_str.
 Either a path to a Fasta or a Fasta string.
 2. LSTM_type.
 Which LSTM implementation to use.
-Options are "python", "matlab", "prophage".
+Options are "python", "matlab", "prophage" (not recommended).
 Default is Python.
 3. seeker_model.
 If you've already loaded a model into a SeekerModel object and prefer to use that model, you can provide it as a parameter here.
 Default is None, in which case the model will be loaded from file.
 1. load_seqs.
 Whether to preload all Fasta sequences to memory.
 Default is True.